 The role of pentesting in healthcare cybersecurity

-Penetration testing is key in determining potential weaknesses and security vulnerabilities that could jeopardize healthcare records and put the organization at risk of cyber attacks.
-Its importance stems from the HIPAA Security Rule’s requirements for risk assessment and management, which are critical for safeguarding electronic protected health information (ePHI).
+Its importance stems from the HIPAA Security Rule’s requirements for risk assessment and management, which are critical for safeguarding ePHI.

 Addressing the threat landscape

-- Evolving cyber threats: The threat landscape constantly changes, with new risks emerging regularly.
-Currently, the main cyber threat to healthcare providers is, by far, ransomware gangs.
-Penetration testing and vulnerability scans are proactive measures that help healthcare organizations anticipate these threats.
+The threat landscape constantly changes, with new risks emerging regularly.
+Currently, ransomware remains one of the most significant cyber threats to healthcare providers and business associates.

 Comprehensive risk management